smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.7.1 =
+Update to see the reorganised General tab.

 = 1.7.0 =
 Update to unlock the four built-in social providers on every site and, if you’re on PRO, add multiple custom OIDC or SAML IdPs with a few clicks.